simoncowen88/dogeconf-19/talk/90-expr.md

 --

-Did you cover all the optimisations?
+Did you cover all optimisations?

 --